Table of Contents

 Prescription and over the counter medications represent a significant source of pet poisonings.
 Common culprits include:

-Can cause dangerous elevations in body temperature, heart rate, and blood pressure
+- ADHD medications Can cause dangerous elevations in body temperature, heart rate, and blood pressure

 Many pets are attracted to pill bottles or medications drop on the floor.
 Store all medications in secure cabinets and ne’er medicate your pet without veterinary guidance.